U2 (EP): History

-U2's label Island Records quickly sued Negativland, claiming that placing the word "U2" on the cover violated trademark law, as did the song itself.
+U2's label Island Records sued Negativland following the release of the EP, claiming that the music and artwork constituted copyright infringement.
 Island Records also claimed that the single was an attempt to deliberately confuse U2 fans, then awaiting the impending release of Achtung Baby.

-After U2 was withdrawn and deleted it was replaced with another EP, Guns.
-The incident would be chronicled in the magazine/CD release The Letter U and the Numeral 2 (later re-released in expanded form as Fair Use: The Story of the Letter U and the Numeral 2), while the EP would be legally released a decade later with bonus material under the name of These Guys Are from England and Who Gives a Shit.
+After U2 was withdrawn and deleted, it was replaced with the EP Guns.
+The incident would be chronicled in the magazine/CD release The Letter U and the Numeral 2 (later re-released in expanded form as Fair Use: The Story of the Letter U and the Numeral 2).